zhaoxinf/FANzhaoxin666.github.io/index.md

 + 2015.7-2019.7, bachelor student at  **China University of Petroleum, Beijing**.
 Geophysics

 ## News
++ A paper is accepted to ACM computing Surveys.
+The best ACM journal.
+IF:10.282
 + The first virtual actor An-Ruohan of Psyai  will perform her show at [bilibili](https://live.bilibili.com/23834668) everyday!
-+ A paper is accepted by AAAI 2022.
++ A paper is accepted to AAAI 2022.
 + I will go to CMU to continue my research afer December 2021, as a Joint PhD student.

 ## Publications